 Xeljanz can cause serious complications, side effects, and injuries to the people who take the drug for their arthritis or colitis.
-Pfizer, the manufacturer of Xeljanz, has not updated the drug's warning label to adequately notify doctors and patients of the risks.
+It was only in July of 2019 that the FDA ordered Pfizer, the manufacturer of Xeljanz, to update the drug's warning label to adequately notify doctors and patients of the risks.
 As a result, innocent people have developed cancer and liver damage and suffered from pulmonary embolisms.
 Hundreds of Xeljanz lawsuits have been filed seeking compensation for those injuries.

 The lawyers at the Shouse Law Office can legally represent victims of Xeljanz and help them file a claim for compensation before the statute of limitations expires on their case.
 In this article, they explore: